University of Ottawa Retirement Pension Plan

 Contractual/term employees who accrue two (2) years of continuous service and either earned at least 35% of the Yearly Maximum Pensionable Earnings (YMPE), or worked at least seven hundred (700) hours in each of the two immediately preceding consecutive calendar years are eligible to become a member (join the Plan).

-A member who has retired under the UOPP and is in receipt of a pension benefit, who is re-employed by the University, will not be eligible to become a contributing member again and to accrue further benefits under the Plan.
+A member who has retired under the UOPP and is in receipt of a pension benefit, who is rehired by the University, is not eligible to re-enroll in the Pension Plan or to accrue further benefits under the Plan.

 Contributions to the Plan